LLMs in the Heart of Differential Testing: A Case Study on a Medical Rule Engine: Real-World Application Context

-Testing \guri{} is essential to ensure the accuracy of the cancer data and statistics produced by \gls{caress}~\cite{isaku:23}.
-The challenges of testing \guri{} are as follows. \textbf{(1) Evolution: } \guri{} and \dvare{} continuously evolve in response to changing cancer messages format and medical rules dictated by standards/regulations or through cancer research. \textbf{(2) High-cost: } Testing multiple evolving implementations of \guri{} with various underlying \dvare{} versions incurs high time and resource costs. \textbf{(3) Labor-intensive: } Manual testing of each version \guri{} in different development phases is a laborious task.
-Therefore, a cost-effective and automated approach is necessary to test the evolving \guri{}~\cite{laaber:23b}. \textbf{(4) Absence of Test Oracles: } For medical rule testing, there are no precise test oracles to determine whether the rules are implemented correctly, posing additional challenges for automated testing.
+Testing \guri{} is essential to ensure the validity of the cancer data and statistics produced by \gls{caress}~\cite{isaku:23}.
+We identify four main challenges of testing \guri{} described in the following. \textbf{(1) Evolution:} \guri{} and \dvare{} continuously evolve in response to changing cancer message formats and medical rules (i.e., rule deletion, modification, or insertion) dictated by standards/regulations or through cancer research. \textbf{(2) High-cost:} Testing multiple evolving implementations of \guri{} with various underlying environments incurs high time and resource costs. \textbf{(3) Labor-intensive:} Manual testing of each version \guri{} in different development phases is a laborious task.
+Therefore, a cost-effective and automated approach is necessary to test the evolving \guri{}~\cite{laaber:23b}. \textbf{(4) Absence of Test Oracles:} For medical rule testing, determining whether the rules are implemented correctly is largely manual, which presents significant challenges for automated testing.
+To address the absence of precise oracles, our approach uses differential testing to flag mismatches, supporting automated root cause analysis.